top of page

 Thesis "Development of a High Throughput High Content Imaging Viral Titer Assay to Investigate the Effect of Substance Misuse on HIV-1 Replicative Dynamics in hMDMs"

-Currently Virology Assay Scientist at Eurofins
+Currently Virology Assay Scientist at Eurofins in Marlton, NJ

 bottom of page